wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-endpoint-modernization-management-concepts-deployment-options/includes/3-compare-capabilities-of-windows-365-azure-virtual-desktop.md

  -  Dedicated to a single user or used by multiple users.

 > [!NOTE]
 > Azure Virtual Desktop on Surface lets you run Virtual Desktop Infrastructure (VDI) on a Surface device.
 AVD on Surface blurs the lines between the local desktop experience and the virtual desktop, where touch, pen, ink, and biometric authentication span both physical and virtual environments.
-Enjoy support for:

- -  Flexible form factors like 2-in-1 devices.
- -  Persistent, on-demand, and just-in-time work scenarios.
- -  Windows 10 modern device security and manageability.
+Enjoy support for: flexible form factors like 2-in-1 devices, persistent, on-demand, and just-in-time work scenarios, Windows 10 modern device security and manageability.
 Find out more here: [Windows Autopilot and Surface devices.](/surface/windows-virtual-desktop-surface?azure-portal=true)

 To help you choose to right option for your hybrid work needs view, [Windows 365 Cloud PC](https://www.microsoft.com/windows-365?azure-portal=true) and [Azure Virtual Desktop](https://azure.microsoft.com/services/virtual-desktop/#overview?azure-portal=true).